• Skip to main content

 • Confirmatory testing: venous sample.

-• CDC recommends screening all immigrant, refugee and internationally adopted children when they arrive in the U.S. due to their increased risk.
+• Screen all immigrant, refugee and internationally adopted children when they arrive in the U.S. due to their increased risk, as recommended by the Centers for Disease Control and Prevention.

-• Help parents identify if their child has been exposed or has continuous exposure (paint chips, regular visits to houses built before the 1950s, lead in soil, water, pottery and candies from other countries, etc.) and encourage parents to avoid possible lead exposures.
+• Help parents identify if their child was exposed or has continuous exposure (paint chips, regular visits to houses built before the 1950s, lead in soil, water, pottery and candies from other countries, etc.) and encourage parents to avoid possible lead exposures.

 • Monitor all children with a confirmed BLL ≥3 µg/dL for subsequent increase or decrease in BLL until all recommended environmental investigations and mitigation strategies are complete.
 CDC limit is <3.5 (2024).